 V. Gerard (Jerry) Comizio

-is a partner in the Corporate Department and head of the Banking Practice, resident in Fried Frank's Washington, DC office.
-He joined the firm in 2016.
+is a partner in the Corporate Department and chair of the Banking Practice, resident in Fried Frank's Washington, DC office.
+He joined the Firm in 2016.

 Mr. Comizio is a leading authority on financial services matters.
-He has extensive experience in representing a wide range of both domestic and foreign banking organizations, bank and financial holding companies, thrifts, mortgage companies, industrial loan banks, trust and fiduciary, consumer, specialty lenders and sponsors, investors, lenders and borrowers on covered fund, merchant banking and other private equity transactions.
-He regularly counsels his clients on a wide range of regulatory, merger and acquisition, enforcement proceedings, complex regulatory and strategic planning, GSE reform and residential loan securitization issues.
-Mr. Comizio is currently advising some of the nation's largest financial institutions on the implications of the Dodd-Frank Act and its implementing regulations.
+He has extensive experience in representing a wide range of financial services companies including domestic and foreign banking organizations, bank and financial holding companies, thrifts, mortgage companies, industrial loan banks, trust and fiduciary, consumer, specialty lenders and sponsors, investors, lenders and borrowers on covered fund, merchant banking and other private equity transactions.
+He regularly counsels his clients on a wide range of regulatory, merger and acquisition, structuring, powers and strategic planning, financing, enforcement proceedings, GSE and loan securitization issues, and regularly counsels clients on the provisions of the Dodd-Frank Act and its implementing regulations.
 Mr. Comizio also counsels financial services clients on stock offering matters, acting as both issuer and underwriter counsel in equity and debt offerings.
 He is the author of International Banking Law

 (West Academic 2016), one of the first major casebooks on international banking law and regulatory issues.